Weapon Mounts Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Weapon Mounts Market Analysis by Mordor Intelligence

-The weapon mounts market size stands at USD 1.85 billion in 2025 and is forecasted to reach USD 2.50 billion by 2030, expanding at a 6.26% CAGR.
+The weapon mounts market is expected to grow from USD 1.85 billion in 2025 to USD 1.96 billion in 2026 and is forecast to reach USD 2.61 billion by 2031 at 5.92% CAGR over 2026-2031.
 Growth is anchored in a shift toward crew-protection doctrines that favor remote and stabilized systems, alongside rising demand for mounts optimized for unmanned platforms and multi-caliber flexibility.
 Rapid integration of artificial intelligence, high-definition sensors, and active stabilization turns the mount from a mechanical fixture into a networked fire-control sub-system, raising its average selling price.
 Regional modernization programs, especially in Asia-Pacific, are accelerating replacement cycles for legacy land, naval, and airborne fleets, while open-architecture mandates are broadening the supplier base and fueling modular design competition.
 North America retains market leadership through large procurement budgets and technology leadership, whereas Asia-Pacific delivers the fastest growth on the back of naval expansion and border-security imperatives.

 Key Report Takeaways